bclindner/python-xls-csv-convert/README.md

 # Python XLS-to-CSV Processing Script

-This script opens an `employee.xls` file at a provided path with the format:
+This script opens an XLSX file at a provided path with the format:

 | employeeid | expense1 | expense2 | expense3 | totalexpense |
 |------------|----------|----------|----------|--------------|